-If you don’t have any login details and the individual who was the original administrator when the site was set up has since left, you need to click on the ‘Contact System Helpdesk’ link.
-Send an email to the Helpdesk and they will reset your club’s site administrator details.
-Once this has been done, you can then login.
+If you don’t have any login details and the individual who was the original administrator when the site was set up has since left, see Our Site Administrator Has Left; How Can We Access Our Site?
+Once this has been resolved, you can then login.

 Once logged in, go to ‘Site Administration’ to enter the admin part of the site.

 In order for the stats to pull through correctly across a season, you first need to log your player details on the site so that the stats are correctly attributed to relevant players as the season progresses.
 It isn’t necessary to list every player affiliated with the club from day one as more players can be added throughout the season, although if you have time it would be sensible to avoid potential duplication of player records.

 From this screen you can now add your players into the database.
 Set the 'Role' field to Member of the Website.